What Is a Deductible in Insurance? Your Out-of-Pocket Cost Explained

 How Do Deductibles Work?

-Types of Deductibles
+What Types of Insurance Deductibles Are There?

 Deductibles are commonly paid across most types of insurance, including auto, homeowners, renters and health.
 Deductibles can function a little differently depending on your policy, as well.